jacopolovatello/klippelSpk_WDF/README.md

 # klippelSpk_WDF

-This repo contains a Wave Digital Filter implementation of a loudspeaker circuit from Klippel (https://www.klippel.de/fileadmin/klippel/Files/Know_How/Literature/Papers/Fast_and_Accurate_Linear_Parameter_Measurement_01.pdf) realized in Matlab for a university project from the course of Sound Analysis, Synthesis and Processing.
+This repo contains a Wave Digital Filter implementation of a loudspeaker circuit from Klippel (https://www.klippel.de/fileadmin/klippel/Files/Know_How/Literature/Papers/Fast_and_Accurate_Linear_Parameter_Measurement_01.pdf) realized in Matlab for an university project from the course of Sound Analysis, Synthesis and Processing.

 In the repo you'll find:
 - Klippel_Circuit.asc -> LTSpice implementation for comparison;